 Our team of researchers uses digital history tools to trace how natural objects from around the world took on new meanings over the course of time.
 To learn more about our project and upcoming events, visit our website.

 How did the study of physical objects impact natural history during the early modern period?
-Professor Paula Findlen and I explore this question from the 16th century to the present in a forthcoming new edition of Worlds of Natural History.
+Professor Paula Findlen and I explore this question from the 16th century to the present in the edited volume Worlds of Natural History.

 19th-century French cartoonist J. J. Grandville deftly caricatures political figures using the metaphor of a natural history cabinet.
 I analyze one of his prints within a forthcoming edited volume of essays published by the Cantor Arts Center.